MaraSchulze/get_next_line/README.md

 get_next_line is a function that reads from a file descriptor line by line or until EOF.
+The 3 files are get_next_line.c get_next_line_utils.c get_next_line.h.

 The bonus reads from several fds and only uses one static variable.
 The 3 bonus files have extension "_bonus".